JLMSC/dotfiles-waybar/README.md

 ![Example](assets/example.png)

 ### TO-DO
-- [ ] Adjust the clock module's hover effect to match the Catppuccin color scheme.
-- [ ] Replace the text labels in the left module with matching icons.
-- [ ] Display the average temperature (°C) right after the CPU and GPU modules.
-- [ ] Expand the power module's functionality; currently, it only executes `shutdown`.
-- [ ] Check if adding a notification daemon icon in the center module (after the clock module) is possible.
-- [ ] Check if adding a clipboard history icon in the right module (after the PulseAudio module) is possible.
+- [ ] Use rofi to add clipboard history icon in the right module.
-- [ ] Check if adding an OSD icon for Caps Lock and Num Lock in the right module (before the Bluetooth module) is possible.
+- [ ] Use rofi to add a menu to power module.
+- [ ] Use rofi to add a menu to bluetooth module.
+- [ ] Use rofi to add a menu to pulseaudio module.

 ### Notes
 #### Setting up ddcutil for brightness control.